 Advertisement is another monetization option that can become more relevant as traditional TV loses market share and free-to-watch OTT services gain relevance.
 OTT advertisement It’s on the path to becoming a 50$ billion market by 2020, but ad fraud could slow down its growth, as 19% of OTT advertisements are invalid.
 For comparison, TV ad spend in the US is 69$ million dollars in 2019, and it’s expected to start declining slightly after 2020.

 How OTT began

 In the early days of Netflix and Hulu video streaming, networks gave their older shows to the provider and it seemed to pay off as the networks got greater exposure to their programming.
 This was in hopes that people would see a show on Netflix and be eager to watch new episodes on live television.
 However, many people became content to wait until it showed up on Netflix.
 Even if this meant waiting a year for a show to appear on Netflix.
 This strategy paid dividends for Netflix and as of 2017, they are reporting more than 93 million subscribers around the world.

 This is when the networks themselves realized that there is a market for their own personal streaming services.
-With that HBOGO was born and shortly after that CBS All Access and others are following closely behind them.
+With that HBOGO was born and shortly after that CBS All Access and others were launched.
 What does this mean for Netflix, Hulu and Amazon Prime Video?
 Well, they have been producing their own content and at a rapid pace to keep subscribers’ feeds fresh and updated.
-Netflix has essentially created their own network inside the platform with an enormously high volume of comedy, television type shows and feature films.
+Netflix has essentially created its own network inside the platform with an enormously high volume of comedy, television type shows and feature films.